mauro7inf/offtonic-audioplayer/README.md

 ### Class Fields

 #### `newProperties` — *`Array`*
-All subclasses must redefine this (`<Subclass>.newProperties = [...];`), or else the immediate superclass's new properties will be repeated in the properties list.
-All properties possessed by the subclass but not by its superclass should be in this array; if there aren't any, the array should be empty.
+All subclasses should redefine this (`<Subclass>.newProperties = {...};`) if they have any new properties to add relative to their superclass.
+If a property is defined here that has already been defined in a superclass, the previous definition will be overwritten by the new one, which can be useful when setting new default values, adding a setter or getter, etc.

-#### `properties` — *`Array`*
+#### `properties` — *object `{<name>: object {<definitionField>: <definitionValue>}}`*
-The list of properties, including all of the superclasses' properties.
-Subclasses that add new ones should include the line `<Subclass>.properties = <Subclass>._getProperties();` in order to populate this array; if not, the properties list will be the same as that of the immediate superclass (which might be what you want).
+The object of properties definitions, including all of the superclasses' property definitions.
+Subclasses that add new ones should include the line `<Subclass>.setupProperties();` in order to populate this array; if not, the properties list will be the same as that of the immediate superclass (which might be what you want).

-#### `getters` — *object {string: string}*
-The property getters.
-The keys are the names of the properties and the values are the names of the getters.

 #### `globalContext` — *`Global`*
 A reference to the global object, from which instances can get the active player and therefore the registry.
 You probably shouldn't override it in subclasses.